 In either case, we’ll be happy to reschedule guests to a future date.
 Girls gotta surf.

 When can I know if my surf retreat is happening or not?

-I was scheduled to go surfing at Las Olas in April, so I’d like to know my options.
+I am scheduled to go surfing at Las Olas in May 2020, but I’d like to know my options.

-If you were scheduled to join us in April 19 or 26, 2020, you now have the option to reschedule to any other Las Olas surf retreat at no additional cost from Las Olas.
+If you were scheduled to join us Spring 2020, you now have the option to reschedule to any other future Las Olas surf retreat at no additional cost from Las Olas.

 Here are some dates to consider: